sul-cidr/mime-dh2025-slides/slides.md

 :::

 Welcome everyone, and thank you for joining us today.
-Our project draws from the field of cultural analytics, whereby computational methods are applied to the study of cultural heritage.
 We will discuss our exploratory work in bringing Machine Learning techniques to the study of theater performance and, in particular, to the study of directorial style.

 The project, titled **Machine Intelligence for Motion Exegesis, or MIME**, is the result of a collaboration between myself, Assistant Professor Michael Rau in Stanford University's Theater and Performance Studies department, and the Developer Team at Research Data Services at the Stanford University Library.
 That team consists of Vijoy Abraham, Peter Broadwell and Simon Wiles.